Your Store's Digital Address

 What Makes a Good E-commerce Domain

 Brand names dominate successful e-commerce.
 Warby Parker, Allbirds, Glossier - none describe products.
 They describe identities.
 Descriptive domains like CheapGlasses.com attract bargain hunters.
-Brand domains attract loyal customers.
+Brandable domain names attract loyal customers who associate the name with an identity, not a discount.

 Length matters more for e-commerce than most industries.
-Your domain will be printed on shipping labels, typed on mobile keyboards, shared in texts.
+Statista reports that smartphones account for 77% of retail site traffic globally[2].
+Your domain will be typed on mobile keyboards, printed on shipping labels, shared in texts.
 Every character adds friction.
-Amazon, Etsy, Shein - all under 6 characters.
+Amazon, Etsy, Shein.
+All under 6 characters.

 Common Naming Patterns